Been There, Done That

 The telephone!
 You would be amazed how surprised people are when they call and get a live person.
 They really appreciate it.
 I answer the phone 9 AM til 9 PM.
-Most people use email tol contact us so the phone doesn’t ring off the hook all day long.
+Most people use email to communicate with us so the phone doesn’t ring off the hook all day long.
 That makes this tactic very doable for me.
 Not to mention we live in a 24/7, 365 day global universe!
 There is SO MUCH NOISE on the Internet.
 Like everyone else, I have a pretty limited attention span, so when I’m listening to someone or reading their newsletter or blog post, if it doesn’t have at least one good idea that I can act on , that will help me or otherwise resonates with me, they’re off my list.
 Learn from other people, but be extremely selective in who gets your attention.
 I’ve mentioned some people I like above.
 I have learned about several awesome tools like the Magic Action Box from Nathalie Lussier.
 She is all about tools.
 You will get great information by following her!

 Keeping From Being Overwhelmed